OnePlus Fold: Everything we know so far

 There's a growing market for foldables, and while Samsung has managed to build an early lead in this category with the likes of the Galaxy Z Fold 4, Chinese manufacturers are now turning their attention here.

 Xiaomi's Mix Fold 2 combines a svelte design with stellar cameras and gorgeous AMOLED screens, the Honor Magic Vs is a viable alternative to Samsung that's now launching globally, and the OPPO Find N2 is one of my favorite devices.

-OnePlus software lead Gary Chen revealed earlier this year that the manufacturer is working on a foldable, and that the upcoming Android 13-based OxygenOS 13 software will have custom features tailored for that device.
-We don't have a lot of information at the moment, but here's what you need to know about the OnePlus foldable.
+OnePlus software lead Gary Chen revealed earlier in 2022 that the manufacturer is working on a foldable, and that the Android 13-based OxygenOS 13 software will have custom features tailored for that device.

 OnePlus Fold: Release date

 The OnePlus Fold will launch in the latter half of 2023.
 With the OnePlus 11 now available and no Pro model in the mix this year, we're due a flagship device for later in the year, and that's what the manufacturer is doing.

 The timing coincides with what OnePlus has done in 2022, launching just one flagship at the start of the year.
 The information I've received from a source suggests there will be two foldable launches in 2023, and while the high-end model dubbed the Fold is gearing up for a launch, the second foldable won't debut until the end of 2023.

 OnePlus hasn't revealed any information about the foldable so far, but we can make a few guesses.
 For one thing, it's very likely the foldable will be a derivative of the OPPO Find N2.
 OnePlus lacks the wherewithal to design and manufacture a foldable of its own, and if you look at the company's devices over the last five years, they have had a lot of similarities to their OPPO siblings.